awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. Before you initiate the failure simulation, refresh the service website several times.
 Every time the image is loaded, the website writes a record to the Amazon RDS database

-1. Click on **Click here to go to other page** and it will show the latest ten entries in the Amazon RDS DB.
-Click again to return to the image page.
+1. Click on **click here to go to other page** and it will show the latest ten entries in the Amazon RDS DB
+      1. The DB table shows "hits" on our _image page_
+      1. The web server adds a row to the DB for every request it receives for the _image page_
+      1. This includes the IP address of your browser with which you loaded the _image page_
+      1. Additionally it includes the IP addresses of the AWS Elastic Load Balancer health checks.
+For each region the AWS Elastic Load Balancer makes these health checks, so you will see three IP addresses from these
+      1. Click on **click here to go to other page** again to return to the _image page_

 1. Go to the RDS Dashboard in the AWS Console at <http://console.aws.amazon.com/rds>